-The change in current assets is primarily due to an increase in cash from operations partially offset by a decrease in due from agencies and other current asset balances at year end.
-Current liabilities decreased as a result of a decreased inter-fund payables.
-The increase in fund balance is a result of the current year operating surplus.
+The change in current assets is primarily due to a decrease in cash and amounts due from other agencies.
+The reduction in current liabilities is a result of a slight decrease in inter-fund payables.
+The decrease in fund balance is a result of the current year deficit.